varenyam-17/Basics-of-C-/README.md

 TOOls USED:
 - #include <iostream>: Includes the input-output stream library for using cin and cout.

--using namespace std;: Allows access to the standard namespace, simplifying code syntax.
+- using namespace std;: Allows access to the standard namespace, simplifying code syntax.
--

 -  // (Single-line comment): Used to annotate code for clarity; ignored during execution.
--

 - int main(): Entry point of the program where execution begins.
--

 - cout << "Hello World";: Outputs the string to the console.
--

 - return 0;: Ends the main() function and returns control to the operating system.
 Conclusion